cesarParra/expression/docs/src/app/docs/functions/page.md

 ### DATETIMEFORMAT

-Formats a DateTime into a string using the provided format.
+Formats a Date or DateTime into a string using the provided format.

-Accepts 2 arguments: the DateTime to format and the format string.
+Accepts 2 arguments: the Date or DateTime to format and the format string.

 ```
 DATETIMEFORMAT(DATETIMEVALUE("2020-01-01 12:00:00"), "yyyy-MM-dd") // 2020-01-01